Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Topology of filaments

-Post-singular points in the Fatou set cannot be landing points of dreadlocks.
-We still obtain a dynamically meaningful set that connects a post-singular point in the Fatou set to infinity by extending a dreadlock that lands at a boundary point of the corresponding Fatou component with an internal ray of the component.
+Since filaments consist of escaping points and are thus in the Julia set, post-singular points in the Fatou set cannot be landing points of filaments.
+In this subsection we extend filaments into Fatou components by internal rays of this component in order to obtain a dynamically meaningful continuum that connects a post-singular point in the Fatou set to $\infty$.

-\begin{notation} Let $U$ be a component of $\mathcal{F}(\extended{f})$, and let $q\in\partial_{\CTT{f}} U$.
-By Subsection~\ref{subsection:FatouDynamics}, in particular Lemma~\ref{lem:DistinctLandingPoints}, there exists at most one internal ray of $U$ that lands at $q$.
-We denote this ray (if it exists) by $\internal_U[q]$. \end{notation}
+\begin{notation} Let $U$ be a component of $\mathcal{F}(\extended{f})$, and let $p\in\partial_{\CTT{f}} U$.
+By Subsection~\ref{subsection:FatouDynamics}, in particular Lemma~\ref{lem:DistinctLandingPoints}, there exists at most one internal ray of $U$ that lands at $p$.
+We denote this ray (if it exists) by $\internal_U[p]$. \end{notation}